jrocia/Integration-ASoC-and-Gitlab-Compliance/README.md

 <b><h1>SAST:</b></h1><br>
 Based in 3 components:<br>
-1 - a Dockerfile to generate a image container where download ASOC command line client and some tools to be used by Gitlab image Pipeline<br>
+1 - (optional) A Dockerfile to generate a image container where download ASOC command line client and some tools to be used by Gitlab image Pipeline<br>
 2 - YAML project file with a scan job to be used in a YAML project file<br>
 3 - some variable that could be on YAML project file or be add directly on Gitlab Project (Settings > CI/CD and expand the Variables)<br>